-An integer value that defines the billing unit as listed in the units table (see Appendix A).
+An integer value that defines the billing unit as listed in Table 47.
 This value is used in the reports, and allows English units to be converted to the correct metric units.
 The default is 50, which corresponds to MBtu in English units and MWh in metric units.

-An integer value that defines the billing unit of peak demand as listed in the units table (see Appendix A).
+An integer value that defines the billing unit of peak demand as listed in Table 47.
 This value is used in the reports and allows English units to be converted to the correct metric units.
 The default is 34, which corresponds to MBtu/hr in English units and MW in metric units.